sophgo/sophon-demo/docs/Environment_Install_Guide_EN.md

 If you have installed PCIe accelerator card in arm platform, the development environment and running environment can be unified, you can directly build the development and running environment on the host.
 Here we provide the environment installation method for NeoKylin v10 machine, other types of machines please refer to the official development manual for details.
 ### 5.1 Installation of libsophon
-Download the [Compatible](../README_EN.md#environment-dependencies) libsophon installation package from [the official website of Sophgo](https://developer.sophgo.com/site/index.html?categoryActive=material), the installation package consists of a file where "$arch" is the hardware architecture of the current machine, and the current server's arch can be obtained using the following command.
+Download the [Compatible](../README_EN.md#environment-dependencies) SOPHONSDK from [the official website of Sophgo](https://developer.sophgo.com/site/index.html?categoryActive=material), libsophon installation package is under the directory `libsophon_{date}_{time}`, the installation package consists of a file where "$arch" is the hardware architecture of the current machine, and the current server's arch can be obtained using the following command.
 ```
 uname -m
 ```